 It’s nothing too complicated – I promise!
 Let’s get started…

-Step 1: Create new Facebook Pixel via Facebook Ads Manager
+Step 1: Create new Facebook Pixel via Facebook Business Suite Events Manager

-To get started, go to the Pixels tab in Facebook Ads Manager.
+To get started, open the Events Manager area in Facebook Business Suite.
 You can go straight there by clicking this link.

-Keep this code handy because you’re going to need it in the next step.
+<head> section of your WordPress site.
+Keep this browser tab and code handy because you’ll need them in the next section:

 Step 2: Add Facebook Pixel tracking code to WordPress <head> section